gildas-lormeau/zip.js/BENCHMARKS.md

 ## Decompression

 Level-6 archives, read back and fully materialized. archiver has no unzip API, so it is excluded.
+The zip.js column runs the host's `DecompressionStream`, i.e. Node's zlib in C;
+jszip and fflate inflate in JavaScript.
+The [Codecs](#codecs-compared-at-equal-output-size) table above measures zip.js's own WASM and JavaScript inflaters against fflate's, without the container, and they come out ahead as well.

 | Workload | @zip.js/zip.js | jszip | fflate |
 |---|--:|--:|--:|
 | Compressible text (20 MB) | **66 ms** | 133 ms | 117 ms |
 | 5,000 files × ~2 KB | 603 ms | 445 ms | **104 ms** |

-zip.js has the fastest large-stream decompression.
+zip.js has the fastest large-stream decompression, with the native inflate here and with its own in the codec table.
 On thousands of tiny entries the per-entry setup cost dominates and **fflate is dramatically faster and lighter** — again the right tool when you are unpacking many small files.